Chinspot batis: Habits

 The chinspot batis is not normally sociable and is usually encountered singly or in pairs.
 It is a very active bird, moving its head in a constant search for prey, while it flicks its tail and wings, jerks its body and cocks its head.
 In the austral winter and early spring often forms "parliaments", which are congregations of up to ten birds, often consisting of birds of one sex.
 The birds in these parliaments display by flicking their wings to make a noise known as "wing-fripping" and call at each other and very often actually engage in fights between birds.
-Chinspot batises are territorial throughout the year, defending an area of around 5 ha which the male advertises with a descending three note whistle from a prominent perch, the female may join the mail in a duet.
+Chinspot batises are territorial throughout the year, defending an area of around 5 ha which the male advertises with a descending three note whistle from a prominent perch, the female may join the male in a duet.
 This call is made in a head up posture, exposing the conspicuous white throat.
 In higher intensity territorial displays the male flies around in short circular flights above the canopy in a jerking, jinky flight with his rump fluffed out, his head held up and making frog like calls, whistling and fripping his wings.
 They are aggressive towards potential predators, especially owls and Laniarius bush-shrikes.

 Prey is most often foraged for in trees, either by hawking or by gleaning from foliage, most food is caught within the canopy.
 Sometimes hawks in the air like a flycatcher and very rarely catches prey on the ground.
 The prey is caught with an audible snap of the bill and then held down with one foot and stripped, larger prey items may be beaten against a branch.
 Arthropods but especially insects and insect larvae make up the largest part of their diet but spiders are included too.